cucumber-attic/cucumber-rails-training-wheels/README.md

 Congratulations!
 You have created Cucumber features that no stakeholder will ever want to read.
 Features that don't express any business value at all, but hey - they are green!
 Good luck maintaining them.
 You have become an [MDD](http://skillsmatter.com/podcast/home/refuctoring-your-cukes) pro!

-## Pull requests
+## Bug reports and Pull requests

 Please don't bother.
 This gem exists for the sole purpose of helping people who are reading books or blogs that were written prior to Cucumber-Rails 1.1.0.
 I really want this code to go away and be forgotten.

-If something is broken, just fork it and use your own fork.
+If something is broken, just fork it, fix it and use your own fork.